Akira Failing in Love

 Akira Failing in Love (百瀬アキラの初恋破綻中。, Momose Akira no Hatsukoi Hatan-chū) is a Japanese manga series written and illustrated by Shinta Harekawa.
-It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since August 2024, with its chapters collected in four tankōbon volumes as of September 2025.
+It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since August 2024, with its chapters collected in eight tankōbon volumes as of September 2026.

 Plot

 The series follows Hajime Kugayama, a first year high school student who lives in a small town of 5,000 people.
 He reunites with Akira Momose, his elementary classmate.
 He had feelings for her until she moved away during the 4th grade.
 Expecting to maintain a distant relationship in high school, he is surprised when she approaches him.
 As it turns out, Akira wants to gain his attention, despite her clumsiness.